lsun20/MissAdapt/README.md

 In this example, the parameter of interest is the contemporaneous impact of hospitalization on out-of-pocket medical spending (dollar per year).
 The restricted estimator assumes away a confounding trend, and the robust estimator allows for a linear confounding trend.
 If there is indeed no confounding trend, the restricted estimator is more precise.
 However, we can not be sure whether there is no confounding trend or not.
 Instead, the adaptive estimator pools information across the restricted and and the robust estimates to arrive at a single estimate that balances efficiency and robustness.

-This example can be implemented using either the Matlab or R script.
+While the vignette is written in `R`, this example can be implemented using either the `example.m` or `example.R` script.
 Please note that the script assumes that the `/lookup_tables/` directory, which contains the pre-tabulated adaptive estimators, is correctly downloaded and referenced in the provided paths.

 ### 1. Load data
 We first load the typical data from robustness checks: the robust and restricted estimates for the impact of hospitalization on out-of-pocket medical spending.
 We also load their variance-covariance matrix.
 Note that the `VUR` is similar to `VR` because this setting is close to the Hausman setting where where `YR` is efficient under the restriction of no confounding bias.